On bipartite distance-regular Cayley graphs with small diameter: Introduction

 In Section \ref{sec:bipartiteCayley}, we consider bipartite Cayley graphs.
 We give conditions on the order and size such that a bipartite Cayley graph can be constructed on the semidirect product of a group --- the part of this bipartite Cayley graph which contains the identity element --- and $\mathbb{Z}_{2}$.
 In Proposition \ref{zeroeigenvalue}, we extend this result to the case when the graph has no eigenvalue $0$.
 Before applying all this in Section \ref{sec:d3}, we first introduce certain partial geometric difference sets in Section \ref{PGDS}, as these are relevant both for diameters three and four.
 In Proposition \ref{prop:0mupgds}, we extend the result by Miklavi\v{c} and Poto\v{c}nik \cite{MP2} by relating certain partial geometric difference sets to bipartite distance-regular Cayley graphs with diameter four.
 We apply this to some examples before zooming in on the antipodal bipartite case in Proposition \ref{propRelDifSet}.
 Also here we mention some interesting examples.

-In the final section, we then apply the results of Section \ref{sec:bipartiteCayley} to the case of bipartite distance-regular Cayley graphs with diameter three, and consider some specific groups such as the dihedral group.
+In Section \ref{sec:d3}, we then apply the results of Section \ref{sec:bipartiteCayley} to the case of bipartite distance-regular Cayley graphs with diameter three, and consider some specific groups such as the dihedral group.

+In the final section, we mention some (mostly known) results on bipartite distance-regular Cayley graphs of larger diameter.